-- (a) Provide input to the Master Skilled Trades Committee regarding the Apprenticeship Plan including the progress and assignments of apprentices. - (b) To interview and evaluate applicants for apprenticeship. - (c) Through structured assessment tools, as approved by Human Resources Manager, provide recommendation for acceptance or rejection applicants for apprenticeship after preliminary examination by the company, and to maintain a list of eligible applicants.
-This list will not be maintained for longer the duration of the collective agreement. - (d) Communicate the responsibilities and obligations of the apprentice for the successful completion of the Apprenticeship Plan. - (e) Review training, progress and work schedules of each apprentice on a regular basis. - (f) Confer on matters arising from the Apprenticeship Plan and to take appropriate steps to resolve including referral to Human Resources.
+- (a) Provide input to the Master Skilled Trades Committee regarding the Apprenticeship Plan including the progress and assignments of apprentices. - (b) Interview and evaluate applicants for apprenticeship. - (c) Through structured assessment tools, as approved by Human Resources Manager, provide recommendation for acceptance or rejection applicants for apprenticeship after preliminary examination by the company, and to maintain a list of eligible applicants.
+This list will not be maintained for longer than the duration of the collective agreement. - (d) Communicate the responsibilities and obligations of the apprentice for the successful completion of the Apprenticeship Plan. - (e) Review training, progress and work schedules of each apprentice on a regular basis.

-- (g) Guide an apprentice and address any performance deficiencies or failure to perform or adhere to standards of work expectations. - (h) Offer constructive suggestions for the improvement of the Apprenticeship Plan including referral of any matter to the Master Skilled Trades Committee that is not satisfactorily resolved by the Committee. - (i) Formulate schedules of work experience for all future apprenticeable trades. - (j) Hear and decide on all questions involving the apprentices under these standards which relate to their apprenticeship. - (k) Certify the names of graduate apprentices to the registration agency and recommend that a certificate of completion of apprenticeship be awarded upon satisfactory completion of the requirements of apprenticeship as established herein. - (I) Be responsible, in general, for the successful operation of the Apprenticeship Plan in the company's plant or plants concerned and the successful completion of the apprenticeship by the apprentices under these standards.
+- (f) Confer on matters arising from the Apprenticeship Plan and to take appropriate steps to resolve including referral to Human Resources. - (g) Guide an apprentice and address any performance deficiencies or failure to perform or adhere to standards of work expectations. - (h) Offer constructive suggestions for the improvement of the Apprenticeship Plan including referral of any matter of concern to the Local Skilled Trades Chairperson and Human Resources Manager.
+If not satisfactorily resolved locally the committee will then elevate the matter to the Master Skilled Trades Committee for further discussion. - (i) Formulate schedules of work experience for all future apprenticeable trades. - (j) Hear and decide on all questions involving the apprentices under these standards which relate to their apprenticeship. - (k) Certify the names of graduate apprentices to the registration agency and recommend that a certificate of completion of apprenticeship be awarded upon satisfactory completion of the requirements of apprenticeship as established herein. - (I) Be responsible, in general, for the successful operation of the Apprenticeship Plan in the company's plant or plants concerned and the successful completion of the apprenticeship by the apprentices under these standards.